 Since the local DUI and DWI law is being updated so frequently in each state, most drivers have no idea of their current available options that could remove the criminal record from impacting their life.
 Therefore, too many people will carry the negative repercussions of the offense with them for several years afterwards.

-The law to get an expungement or record cleared for a DUI is typically five years from when the case was concluded in court, and all fines were paid.
+The law to get a record cleared for a DUI is typically five years from when the case was concluded in court, and all fines were paid.
 It is important to note that if you have already been convicted or plead guilty to the drunk or drugged driving violation, you should pay the fine right away or as quickly as you can so that the amount of time for obtaining the removal of the record can begin as soon as possible.

 It is best to inquire with us about your particular case, so we can review when you may be eligible to become DUI clear.
 This is important to get started early as possible with our help and prepared with any paperwork, since the record removal process can take 6-12 months, and even longer in some cases.
 The average cost to expect to expunge a DUI or DWI offense is typically about $550, and there will also typically be some additional administrative fees to pay as well.